pyTooling/pyTooling/doc/DataStructures/LinkedList.rst

    .. grid-item::
       :columns: 6

-      A :class:`~pyTooling.LinkedList.LinkedList` can be instantiated as an empty list without any aditional parameters.
-      It will report via property :attr:`LinkedList.IsEmpty <pyTooling.LinkedList.LinkedList.IsEmpty>` as empty and report zero elements via property :attr:`LinkedList.Count <pyTooling.LinkedList.LinkedList.Count>`.
+      The :class:`~pyTooling.LinkedList.LinkedList` can be instantiated as an empty linked list without any aditional parameters.
+It will report as empty via property :attr:`LinkedList.IsEmpty <pyTooling.LinkedList.LinkedList.IsEmpty>` and report zero elements via property :attr:`LinkedList.Count <pyTooling.LinkedList.LinkedList.Count>`.

       Alternatively, it can be constructed from an iterable like a :class:`tuple`, :class:`list` or any Python iterator.
       The order of the iterable is preserved.